spidey-169/testnets/celestia_network/Celestia/ports_firewall_settings.md

 ### 1. Default Listening address/port (P2P) for p2p connection (26656) in config.toml,

-Check/Modify default LISTENING port 26656 for p2p connection if setting validator on guest proxmox node
+Check/Modify default LISTENING port 26656 for p2p connection if setting validator on guest proxmox node, p2p address is where your guest is listening to. (this can be defaut 26656 or user definded)

-### (a) (NON_PROXMOX nodes) Keep P2P LISTENING port to be default (26656), Recommended for NON-Proxmox guest nodes or isolated nodes where 26656 is always free
+### (a) (NON_PROXMOX nodes) Keep P2P LISTENING port to be DEFAULT (26656), Recommended for NON-Proxmox guest nodes or isolated nodes where 26656 is always free

 You can keep this address to be the default address 26656, if using a dedicated node and no conflict between ports (fresh cloud node without anything else running on it now or in future).
 This is good choice if you have a separate node hosted on a separate server and port 26656 will not be in conflict.